 Congressional App Challenge

 The Congressional App Challenge (CAC) is a public competition that encourages students to learn how to code and further their STEM education.
 Winners of the Challenge will be recognized by their Member of Congress, and their work will be displayed in the Capitol building.
-Winners will also be invited to an awards ceremony in November.
+Winners will be announced in December.

 Who Can Participate: There is no age minimum.
 Students in high school and below are eligible.
 No prior coding experience is required.
 Additionally, a student may enter as an individual or as a member of a team of up to four members.